force-net/blazer/README.md

 ![Block Size Chart](Doc/Images/chart_comprrate2.png)

-This chart shows, that bzip2 is best archiver, but it compression rate is **50** times slower than Blazer.
+This chart shows that bzip2 is best archiver, but it compression rate is **50** times slower than Blazer.
 GZip is **10** times slower.
 So, if you need acceptable compression rate but high speed:
 Blazer is good choice for you.

 ## Usage